 How do we avoid wars?

 With a raised finger, Aumann points to a scribble on his office white board.
-It’s a quote from Barack Obama’s Nobel Prize speech, and reads: "The belief that peace is desirable is rarely enough to achieve it."
-He bangs on the table and shouts:
+It’s a quote from Barack Obama’s Nobel Prize speech that reads "The belief that peace is desirable is rarely enough to achieve it."
+He bangs on the table “We all like peace,” he shouts.
+“But how do we get it?”

 Solving this question is probably the highest aim of the profession, and to do so, Aumann believes you need to dismiss the idea that war is irrational.